- About Us

 Listen to one of Sharon's talks: Three Personality Types given at IMS on March 23, 2004 – 48 minutes, 11.1 MB (Download)

 Gina Sharpe has studied and practiced the dharma for many years in Asia and the US.
 She has been teaching since 1994 and is the guiding teacher of New York Insight Meditation Center, which she co-founded in 1997.

 Listen to one of Gina's talks: Compassion - When Love Meets Suffering given at IMS on August 30, 2011 – 57 minutes, 39.1 MB (Download, Stream)

 Rodney Smith, an IMS guiding teacher, has taught insight meditation since 1984.
 He is a former Buddhist monk and worked in hospice care for 17 years.
-The author of Lessons From the Dying and Stepping Out of Self-Deception, he founded and guides Seattle Insight Meditation Society.
+The author of Stepping Out of Self-Deception and Awakening: A Paradigm Shift of the Heart, he founded and guides Seattle Insight Meditation Society.

 Listen to one of Rodney's talks: Radical Accountability given at IMS on December 29, 2006 – 47 minutes, 10.8 MB (Download, Stream)

 Carol Wilson, an IMS guiding teacher, has practiced insight meditation since 1971 with a variety of teachers, including Sayadaw U Pandita and Ashin U Tejaniya, as well as spending a year as a nun in Thailand.
 She has offered retreats worldwide since 1986, including the annual IMS Three-Month course.